Frequently Asked Questions

 Can I get a sensitivity test on a bulk tank sample?

 No. Generally, it is not recommended to run sensitivities on bulk tank samples.
 Environmental agents (Coliforms, Non-ag streps and Staph species) come from the environment as well as the gland.
 Thus, results may be misleading.
-It is a better idea to have antibiotic sensitivities done on individual cow cultures.

 What is a bacteria isolate identification?